 int[q]: the values in the rotated as requested in

 The first line contains space-separated integers, , , and , the number of elements in the integer array, the rotation count and the number of queries.

 The second line contains space-separated integers, where each integer describes array element (where ).

-Each of the subsequent lines contains a single integer denoting , the index of the element to return from .
+Each of the subsequent lines contains a single integer, , an index of an element in to return.

 Sample Input 0

 After the first rotation, the array is .

 After the second (and final) rotation, the array is .